What is Reproductive Trauma?

 Recognizing the Signs of Reproductive Trauma

 Physical symptoms, often overlooked, can also be telling.
-These might include changes in appetite, sleep disturbances, or somatic complaints without a clear medical cause, such as chronic pain or gastrointestinal issues.
+These might include changes in appetite, sleep disturbances, or physical complaints without a clear medical cause, such as chronic pain or gastrointestinal issues.
 Behavioral changes are another key indicator, including withdrawal from social activities, avoidance of situations related to pregnancy or children, or changes in relationships with partners or close family members.

 It's important to note that experiencing these signs and symptoms doesn't automatically indicate reproductive trauma.
 However, if they're persistent and impacting your quality of life, it might be time to seek support.
 Recognizing these signs in oneself or a loved one can be the first step toward addressing the trauma and initiating the healing process.